xwmx/nb/README.md

 </p>

-`nb` is also a powerful CLI bookmarking system featuring locally-served, text-centric, distraction-free bookmark browsing with cached page content in terminal and GUI web browsers.
-Additional features include:
+`nb` is also a powerful CLI bookmarking system featuring locally-served, text-centric, distraction-free bookmark browsing in terminal and GUI web browsers.
+Features include:

 - local full-text search of cached page content with regular expression support,
 - convenient filtering and listing,